suchirmv-1524/suchirmv-1524/README.md

-- 👋 Hi, I’m @suchirmv-1524
+- 👋 Hi, I’m Suchir
-- 👀 I’m interested in JavaScript,Java, Cpp and C#
+- 👀 I’m interested in Web dev and ML
-- 🌱 I’m currently learning C# and JavaScript
+- 🌱 I’m currently learning JavaScript and C#
-- 💞️ I’m looking to collaborate on projects concerning C# and JavaScript
+- 💞️ I’m looking to collaborate on projects on Web dev and ML
 - 📫 How to reach me : smv1524@gmail.com

 <!---